telerik/blazor-docs/components/fileselect/templates.md

 ---
 title: Templates
 page_title: FileSelect Templates
-description: Templates in the FileSelect for Blazor.
+description: Discover the Blazor FileSelect component templates that enable you to customize the rendered button.
+The templates allow you to change the text and add custom content.
 slug: fileselect-templates
 tags: telerik,blazor,fileselect,templates
 published: True